Andrew Winton, David Hyams and Bernard Carney at the bar, Illawarra Folk Festival, 2012. Photo by Bill Quinn.

-At my casual remark, Bernard shot me one of his trademark sideways looks, twiddled his ‘tache and said, “Why don’t you sing it at The Beatles Singalong?”
+At my casual remark that I was minutely and momentarily stealing his thunder (i.e. not in the slightest), Bernard shot me one of his trademark sideways looks, twiddled his ‘tache, and said, “Why don’t you come along and sing it at The Beatles Singalong?”

 Feel the fear and don’t think twice, it’s alright.
 (Gratuitous Bob Dylan references are my jam and cream.)

 Come the appointed night, with the thought of going on stage and singing with a backing band, I had so much adrenaline pumping through the veins, you could stick a cord into any orifice and light up a small city.

 Ask Craig Dawson — he was sat next to me and had to ask permission to say something before I went up there.

 I’m glad he did because he said, “Give it everything.
 Don’t hold back.
 Leave it all out there on the stage.”

-I can’t remember getting more timely or salient or sage advice.
+I can scarcely remember getting more timely, salient, or sage advice.
 Thanks, Campusoid.

-I strode out, barefoot and in shorts, bandages around my legs where the gumboots had bitten into my calves, plonked a bag on the stage, nodded to no less than Liz Frencham on bass, David Hyams on geet, and Bernard also wielding an axe.
-Forgotten the others.
+I strode out, barefoot and in shorts, bandages around my legs where the gumboots had bitten into my calves, plonked a bag on the stage, nodded to no less than Liz Frencham on bass, David Hyams on geet, and Bernard himself wielding his axe. 🎸 There were others.

 And every time I hit the word ‘bra’, I threw a St Vincent de Paul shop-bought bra out into the audience.

 If I missed a note, or got a half-tone off or slurred a word, who cared?
 Everyone was tossing bras around the crowd. 💄

-An enduring memory shall remain as I sang, “Desmond stays at home and does his pretty face!” and on every syllable stabbing a finger at Billy Folkus – picture an Australian twin of Billy Connolly – in the fifth or sixth row.
+Picture, if you wish, an Australian twin of Billy Connolly in the fifth or sixth row.
 Billy had one of the bras tied around his head like some large, hairy, pseudo-effeminate character from a Jane Austen novel.

 I walked off stage to shrieks of laughter and gales of applause, cheering and clapping, and the knowledge that noone — not one single person — needed to know my name.
 Just that they had had a fun time and laughed lots and maybe had a story to tell.